-I hate even calling this hair loss thing alopecia, because it makes it sound like I'm stuck with it for forever, but I believe I will beat this and never ever have to say the damn word again.
+I hate even calling this hair loss thing alopecia, because it makes it sound like I'm stuck with it for forever, but I believe I will beat this (in one way or another--again perspective) and never ever have to say the damn word again.
 But for more understanding of this autoimmune disease, there are several different types.
 I started out with just alopeica areata, which was small, circular patches all over my scalp.
 And then, post cruise firing, it turned into totalis, meaning all the hair on my scalp was totally gone.
 And then, it turned into universalis meaning I lost all of my body hair as well.
-Gratefully, only half of my right eyebrow and a big patch of my left eyebrow fell out.
-Somehow, I still have the majority of my eyebrows though and my eyelashes, forever grateful for that.
+Yes, my eyebrows are completly gone as well...

 Honestly, since June 1, 2016, not one single day has gone by that I haven't thought about my hair.
 Some days are better and some days are worse.
 I can distinctly remember crying myself to sleep multiple nights, praying and praying and begging for my hair to grow.
 And to be completely vulnerable right now, I still have nights like that, more than I would like to admit.
 But on the same token, I also have nights where I take my wig off, look in the mirror, and say to myself, "Damn Christie, you're a fuckin boss."
 Because I am, and alopecia is definitely not going to win this one!!!!